BrixJohn1999/minty/README.md

 ## Technologies Used

-- React.js for the frontend.
+- Next.js for the frontend.
 - Node.js for the backend.
 - MongoDB for database storage.
-- Additional technologies such as [list any other relevant technologies].

 ## Getting Started